 Q: How can I keep the divided roots moist until I’m ready to transplant them?

-A: Cover divided roots with a few layers of damp newspaper (above) and keep them out of direct sunlight to prevent them from drying out.
+A: Cover divided roots with a few layers of damp newspaper (below) and keep them out of direct sunlight to prevent them from drying out.
 If you can’t plant them until the following day, store them in a box surrounded by damp peat moss in a cool, dark location.

 Q: What can I do to help my newly planted roots from drying out?